softwaremill/meerkat/ReadMe.md

 ## Introduction

-This project, initiated within the DevOps inter-project space at SoftwareMill, aims to provide a ready-to-deploy configuration based on OpenTelemetry for JVM applications.
+This project, initiated within the DevOps OSS space at SoftwareMill, aims to provide a ready-to-deploy configuration based on OpenTelemetry for JVM applications.
 By providing a ready-to-deploy solution, we want to accelerate adding industry-standard observability practices into JVM applications.
 The Observability Starter Kit is designed to be easily implemented and extended to meet specific observability needs.